 Newborn screening lets doctors find these diseases and conditions early — before your baby shows any signs of a problem.
-Early treatment is important to keep your baby healthy and developing normally.
+Treating problems early is important to keep your baby healthy and developing normally.

 Your baby will get most tests before leaving the hospital.
 The tests don't cause any harm or risk to your baby.
 Check out these common questions about newborn screening.

 What tests will my baby need?

 All states require newborn screening, but the number and types of tests can be different from state to state.
 Depending on your family health history, you may want to ask the doctor for extra tests.

 Most newborn screening tests use a few drops of blood taken from the heel of your baby’s foot.
 Doctors can use the same sample of blood to test for many different diseases, including:

 - Hypothyroidism: The thyroid is a gland in the neck that makes the thyroid hormone.
 Hypothyroidism (low thyroid hormone) can cause problems with growth and development, but it can be treated if it’s found early.

 - PKU (phenylketonuria): People with PKU can’t process certain foods.
 To make up for the foods they can’t eat, they have to drink a special formula.
 If it’s not treated early, PKU can cause intellectual disability — which can limit a person’s ability to learn and use everyday life skills.